BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025/README.md

 # 🏛️ RISC-V SoC Tapeout Program 2025

 Welcome!
-This repository serves as the **master repository** for my 20-week VSD Tapeout Program (2025).
+This repository serves as the **master repository** for the documention of my learnings in the 20-week Risc-V SoC Tapeout Program (2025).
 It contains documentation of the tasks, labs and notes in the form of a weekly repository.

 Each week of this program involves:
 - 📚 Learning from provided resources